McAllen Palms

 The McAllen Palms were a minor league baseball team based in McAllen, Texas.
 In 1931, the Palms played as members of the Class D level Rio Grande Valley League, winning the league championship in a shortened season.

 History

-The Palms were preceded in minor league play by the 1928 "McAllen" team, which played the season as members of the Class D level Texas Valley League.
+Prior to 1931, McAllen had briefly hosted two other minor league franchises.
+The first was a team in the 1926 Class D Gulf Coast League, also called the McAllen Palms.
+That team was formed after the Kingsville Jerseys moved to McAllen on July 3, but it only lasted through July 9, after which the team moved again and became the Mission Grapefruiters.
+The second franchise was a 1928 "McAllen" team, which was formed as a member of the Class D level Texas Valley League.
+Hank Doty was named as manager of the team, and arrangements had been made for the team to play at Legion Park, which was located one mile south of downtown McAllen.
+Before the season opened, however, the owners of the Mission Grapefruiters, an established franchise in the league, objected to the new McAllen franchise because McAllen is only seven miles east of Mission, Texas and the Grapefruiters had been assured of territorial rights extending 10 miles.
+The league responded by withdrawing the franchise from McAllen and reassigning the team's players to a new franchise in Harlingen, Texas.

-The McAllen "Palms" began play in 1931.
+A more lasting version of the McAllen Palms began play in 1931.
 The four–team, Class D level Rio Grande Valley League began the season with the Corpus Christi Seahawks, Harlingen Ladds and San Benito Saints joining McAllen in beginning league play on April 22, 1931.
 On June 4, 1931, Corpus Christi moved to become the La Feria Nighthawks.

 The "Palms" nickname corresponds to local agriculture in the era.
 Palm trees became prevalent in the area and were harvested.
 McAllen is nicknamed as "The City of Palms."